Arkusleo/Tracescape/README.md

 # Tracescape
-TraceScape is a network tracking tool that visualizes network activity by integrating Wireshark packet analysis with Google Maps.
+TraceScape is a network tracking tool that visualizes network activity by integrating packet capture analysis with Google Maps.
 It helps users analyze IP geolocations, track suspicious connections, and gain insights into real-time network behavior.

 🚀 Features

-- Packet Capture & Analysis – Uses Wireshark to capture and analyze network traffic.
+- Packet Capture & Analysis – Uses pcap.py to capture and analyze network traffic.

 - IP Geolocation Mapping – Maps IP addresses to their geographic locations using Google Maps.